Cowboys Down Louisiana Tech in mainstream fashion, 92-65 - ExBulletin

 Cowboys Down Louisiana Tech in mainstream fashion, 92-65

 The Pokes were led by Noah Reynolds and Brendan Wenzel with 20 points each.
 Reynolds has scored 75 points in his last three games, while adding four assists on the night.
 Wenzel matched a career high in the contest and tied a career high with five three-pointers.
-Hunter Maldonado added 13 points as he passed Josh Adams for sixth in career scoring at Wyoming.
+Hunter Maldonado added 13 points, passing Josh Adams for sixth in career scoring at Wyoming.
 Kenny Foster added 12 points for consecutive double-digit games.
-Jeremiah Oden added 11 points off the bench as Wyoming had five players in double figures for the first time since the season opener.
+Jeremy Oden added 11 points off the bench, as Wyoming had five players in double figures for the first time since opening the season.

 Wyoming shot 52% from the field in the contest and held the Bulldogs to 43%.
 Wyoming hit 14 threes on the night while shooting 40%.
 The Pokes also had a 34-28 advantage on the glass and scored 12 points on second chances.
 Wyoming has recorded five turnovers to say the least since registering five against Utah Valley on Dec.
 11, 2021.

 Both teams traded threes in the opening ninety seconds of the game.
-After baskets that included a Kenny Foster slam, but the teams went scoreless for two minutes until a straight three from Wenzel made it 11-7 for Wyoming with 15 minutes left in the half. time.
+After baskets that included a slam of Kenny Fosterbut the teams would go scoreless for two minutes until Wenzel made it 11-7 for Wyoming with 15 minutes left in the half.

 Wenzel added his third triple of the game for a 16-9 lead in the 13th minute of the first quarter.
-Noah Reynolds would add a play and one in transition on a block from Nate Barnhart.
-Jeremiah Oden made it a 10-point game at 22-12 with a triple with 11:21 left in the frame.
+Noah Reynolds would add a game and a in the transition of a Nate Barnart to block.
+Jeremy Oden made it a 10-point game at 22-12 with a triple with 11:21 left in the frame.

 Foster would score five straight with an offensive glass layup and a three for a 30-15 lead with nine minutes remaining.
 Both teams again went scoreless for over two minutes until Reynolds hit an acrobatic layup from Reynolds, making it 32-17 with six and a half minutes left in the first half. time.
 Foster would make it a 20-point game two minutes later with an And-one play and Wenzel added gifts for a 39-17 game with less than four minutes left.
 Wyoming held the Bulldogs scoreless for nearly six minutes.